Thanks for being in touch about the oral history work I’m doing for the National Library of Australia! Here’s some background on the why, what & how.

 This is very rewarding work (I absolutely LOVE what I do), and an enormous privilege to record and document the stories of people from a huge range of cultural backgrounds.

 Interviews are informal and no preparation is necessary.
 We take a ‘whole of life’ approach, meaning that we talk through family background, childhood, memories of growing up, primary school, high school, family traditions, relationships, interests and hobbies, identity, experiences, marriage, children, university years (if relevant), professional experience.
 It’s essentially a ‘walk’ through a person’s life experience.
-There’s no obligation to talk about any topic you’re not comfortable with.
+There’s no obligation to talk about any topic you’re not comfortable with, though we hope you’ll talk as freely as possible.

 Interviews are sound recorded in person and need to take place somewhere uninterrupted and quiet.
 I often come to people and do the interviews in their homes – otherwise, we try and find an alternative venue.

-Once we’ve had a chat in person (Zoom or phone), and we’re both interested in going ahead, I need to have the interview approved by the library to proceed – so please be aware that until I have approval, I cannot guarantee that an interview can take place.
+If you’re interested in doing an oral history with me, I’ll contact you directly to have a chat.
+If, at that point, we’re both interested in going ahead, I will submit an application to have the interview approved by the library – so please be aware that until I have gained approval, I cannot guarantee that an interview can take place.

 COVID CONCERNS?

 Interviews need to take place in person and cannot be conducted wearing masks.
-Hygiene and distance are both important and will be taken into consideration on the day (along with government regulations and health recommendations in your state).
-I am fully vaccinated with boosters, and happy to RAT test on the morning of the interview.
+Hygiene and distance are both important and will be taken into consideration on the day.
+I am fully vaccinated with boosters, and as a precaution will RAT test on the morning of the interview.
 If you would like me to provide a RAT kit for you – I’m also very happy to do that.
-Any other concerns, please do feel free to discuss it with me!
+Any other concerns, please do feel free to discuss them with me!
 Your comfort is my priority.

 LINKS: